rmetzler/articles/package_managers.md

-# Application-level Package Managers, a comparison - pros & cons
+# Comparison of Application-level Package Managers - pros & cons

 In this article I will compare this 9 Package Managers.